Design Principles for Canvas

 A well-designed Canvas course is easy to understand.
 Ideally, students can fairly quickly orient themselves to the organization of the course.
 There should be a consistent logic to how the course is put together allowing students to comfortably find what they are looking for.

-- Headers, text formatting, and visual/graphic elements are used sensibly to enhance clarity and organization
+- Use headers, text formatting, and visual/graphic elements carefully to enhance clarity, accessibility and organization

 Motivating and communicative